 Dynamic verbs describe a physical action, like to run, to read, to call.
 Stative verbs (also called state, non-continuous) describe an abstract action like to believe, to want, to seem etc. We need stative verbs to express our attitude, opinion, feelings, senses, ownership and so on.

 It is important to remember that we don't put stative verbs into continuous tenses.
-It means we don't add -ing to them.
+It means we don't add -ing to them even if the situation requires a continuous tense.
 Dynamic verbs can be used in simple as well as in continuous tenses.

 listen — dynamic verb, hear — stative verb